 A cleft lip is essentially a separation of the two sides of the lip.
 In many cases, this separation will include the bone and gum of the upper jaw.
 A cleft palate occurs when the sides of the palate fail to “fuse” as the fetus is developing, which results in an opening in the roof of the mouth.

 The cleft deformities are categorized according to their location in the mouth and the size of the defect.

-Bilateral Complete: Larger clefts affecting both sides of the mouth which each extend as far as the nostril.
+- Bilateral Complete: Larger clefts affecting both sides of the mouth which each extends as far as the nostril.